noahmbright/miniclang/readme.md

 ### Parsing Types

 C is statically typed, meaning that our AST needs a way to represent data types for use during static analysis.
 There are fundamental types such as `int` and `char`, but also pointer, function, array, and user defined types.
 Pointers point to particular types, and pointers can point to pointers, so these are defined using linked lists to allow for sufficiently generic typing.
-A function pointer type is defined by its return type and parameter list types, e.g. you can have a pointer to a function that takes a `char` and returns an `int`.
+In both C and LLVM, a function type is defined by its return type and parameter list types, e.g. you can have a function that takes a `char` and returns an `int`.

 ### Actually parsing a file